 Corn Dog Castle in Disney California Adventure Park has a really simple breakfast sausage and egg corn dog that is full of sweet and salty goodness.

 #2 Lamplight Lounge

-Lamplight Lounge just launched a weekend brunch earlier this year and it’s fantastic!
+Lamplight Lounge has a great a daily brunch and it’s fantastic!

 It’s among the top places to dine in Disney’s California Adventure and our pick for the second-best breakfast in either of the two Parks.

-This restaurant is where Ariel’s Grotto used to be.
+This table service restaurant is where Ariel’s Grotto used to be.
 It’s now transformed into a cool, Pixar-themed lounge with indoor booth seating and incredible outdoor patio seating.

 The food is really good, but people usually come here for the fancy drinks and to gawk at the Pixar memorabilia.